Jiang15/Deep-Learning-Project-1/README.md

   - `ResNet.py`: condtains ResNet model
   - `Siamese.py`: condtains SiameseNet model
 - `helpers.py`: contains helper functions for training and testing
-- `test.py`: run to traininng the four models.
+- `test.py`: run to train and test the four models.
 It trains each models for 11 rounds and 25 epochs in each round.